Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home_signal.md

 ## What are the units?

-We have conspicuously not provided any units in the equations above, and so we will pause to explain what these units are.
+We have conspicuously not provided any units in the equations above for the sake of simplicity, and so we will pause to explain what these units are.
 The concentration of a particle (whether it is *L*, *T*, or *LT*) is measured in (molecules/µm<sup>3</sup>), the number of molecules per unit volume.
 But what about the binding and dissociation rates?

 When we multiply the binding rate *k*<sub>bind</sub> by the concentrations [*L*] and [*T*], the resulting unit should be in molecules/µm<sup>3</sup> per second, which corresponds to the rate at which the concentration of *LT* complexes is increasing.
 If we let *x* denote the unknown units of *k*<sub>bind</sub>, then we should have that